 Copywriting is writing a persuasive or informative script (or Text) that subtly sells your Offer, services, and products to your target market.
 Think of it as a mini-sales presentation transcribed into words and doing the selling on your behalf.

-Regardless of how you obtain your copies, it will require further editing and customisation to fit your brand messages.
-Here are seven elements of an excellent copywriting framework, as follows: –
+Here are the seven elements of an excellent copywriting framework, as follows: –

-- Ensure you have an attention-grabbing Headline that focuses on an outcome.
+- Compose a captivating attention-grabbing Headline that focuses on an outcome [or result]

 - Use a Storytelling strategy to position your point of difference.